-The requirements of the International Olympic Committee (IOC) saw the introduction of a national association in 1956 to enable the Australian Olympic Federation (AOF) to field a pistol shooting team in the Melbourne Olympic Games held in that year.
+The requirements of the International Olympic Committee (IOC) saw the introduction in 1956 of the Australian Shooting Association as the national shooting association to enable the Australian Olympic Federation (AOF) to field a shooting team in the Melbourne Olympic Games held in that year.

-Inaugurated on 16 June 1956 and first known as the ‘Amateur Pistol Shooting Union of Australia’ (APSUA), the foundation of this national association came through the joint efforts of George Rogers of Victoria, Bob Morgan of Tasmania and Fred Bott of South Australia who worked tirelessly overcoming many difficulties of that time to achieve this objective.
+As the body covering pistol, the ‘Amateur Pistol Shooting Union of Australia’ (APSUA) was Inaugurated on 16 June 1956 and affiliated to ASA as the body representing pistol events.
+The foundation of our national pistol association came through the joint efforts of George Rogers of Victoria, Bob Morgan of Tasmania and Fred Bott of South Australia who worked tirelessly overcoming many difficulties of that time to achieve this objective.

-Today PA is the premier target pistol shooting organisation in Australia with the mandate to field teams to the Commonwealth Games, Olympic Games and other international target pistol shooting competitions such as the Oceania Shooting Federation Championships (OSF), Bianchi Cup and International Metallic Silhouette Shooting Union (IMSSU) World Championships.
+Today PA is the premier target pistol shooting organisation in Australia with the mandate through Shooting Australia to field pistol teams to the Commonwealth Games, Olympic Games, ISSF World Championships, ISSF World Cups and other international target pistol shooting competitions such as the Oceania Shooting Federation Championships (OSF), Bianchi Cup and International Metallic Silhouette Shooting Union (IMSSU) World Championships.

 Not only does the Executive Committee act for the benefit of PA and its members at times of decision making, but it is also the responsibility of State Executive Officers to communicate such decisions to their respective State Affiliates to ensure that PA members are informed of current issues at all times.

 PA operates within a three-tiered system with each tier maintaining a specific and important role within that structure.